CamFlyerCH/PasswordQuality_Report/README.md

 #### 5 - Install the ImportExcel Module on your computer of choice

 To create the Excel sheet, you need to have the PowerShell Module [ImportExcel](https://github.com/dfinke/ImportExcel) installed on the workstation where you also what to view the report later.
 The module is also available from the [Powershell Gallery](https://www.powershellgallery.com/packages/ImportExcel).
-The simplest way to install the module will be to execute `**Install-Module -Name ImportExcel -Force**` in an (elevated) PowerShell window.
+The simplest way to install the module will be to execute `Install-Module -Name ImportExcel -Force` in an (elevated) PowerShell window.

-#### 6 - Download the 2. script to a folder
+#### 6 - Download the Create-Report script to a folder

-Doanload the second script [PasswordQuality-Create-Report.ps1](https://github.com/CamFlyerCH/PasswordQuality_Report/raw/main/PasswordQuality-Create-Report.ps1) from this repository to a folder where you plan to have the report.
+Download the second script [PasswordQuality-Create-Report.ps1](https://github.com/CamFlyerCH/PasswordQuality_Report/raw/main/PasswordQuality-Create-Report.ps1) from this repository to a folder where you plan to have the report.
 Depending on you PowerShell configuration, this folder should be localy.
 Also don't forget to unblock it after downloading it from the internet.

-Transfer the exports to the folder on the workstation
+#### 7 - Transfer the exports to the folder on the workstation

+The export script run in point 4 should create three files:

+1.  `PasswordQuality_<DomainName>_Accounts.xml`
+2.  `PasswordQuality_<DomainName>_PWQ-Data.txt`
+3.  `PasswordQuality_<DomainName>_PWQ-Data.xml`

+Copy at least the two .xml files to the same folder as the PasswordQuality-Create-Report.ps1 script.

+#### 8 - Execute the Create-Report script

+The script will first look for all PWQ-Data.xml files and then work on these files for every domain name found.
+It will create and open an Excel file named `PasswordQuality_<DomainName>_Report_<ExportModifyDate>.xlsx`

+If Excel is not installed on the machine, an requester will pop up, but the file is created anyways.